anyaharter97/notes/reference_virt_libvirt-dbus.md

 # libvirt-dbus

+DBUS is a communication protocol

+There is a system bus connection which is used to communicate with system level things such as NetworkManager and processes started by systemd and a session bus connection which is dedicated to each user and communicates with user processes

 libvirt-dbus wraps libvirt API to provide a high-level object-oriented API better suited for dbus-based applications

 * [Adding an Interface](#adding-an-interface)